Seravo/docs/_posts/2015-10-13-local-development.md

 git clean -fdx && git reset --hard
 ```

 ## Include default site database contents in the git repository

-To provide a seamless `vagrant up` experience for anybody who starts to develop the site using the git repository as their sole starting point, you should include in the repository file named `vagrant-base.sql` that contains a suitable minimal database with some example settings and contents.
+To provide a seamless `vagrant up` experience for anybody who starts to develop the site using the git repository as their sole starting point, you should include a file named `vagrant-base.sql` in the repository that contains a suitable minimal database with some example settings and contents.

 You can easily create such a database dump file by running inside Vagrant the commands